urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

     - Which data formats or types are there? => Do they have to be converted?
     - In which value ranges do the measurement data vary? => Are normalizations necessary?

-3. Identify **anomalies** in the data sets:
+3. Identify **anomalies** in the datasets:
-    - Do the data have **gaps** or **duplicates**? => Does the data set needs to be cleaned?
+    - Do the data have **gaps** or **duplicates**? => Does the dataset needs to be cleaned?
     - Are there obvious erroneous entries or measurement outliers? => Does (statistical) filtering have to be carried out?

 4. Avoidance of **tendencies due to bias**:
-    - Are all possible classes included in the dataset and equally distributed? => Does the data set need to be enriched with additional data for balance?
+    - Are all possible classes included in the dataset and equally distributed? => Does the dataset need to be enriched with additional data for balance?

-5. Find a first rough **idea of which correlations** could be in the data set
+5. Find a first rough **idea of which correlations** could be in the dataset
 <!-- #endregion -->

 ## Clarify the **origins history**

-> The ***Iris* flower data sets** is a multivariate data set introduced by the British statistician and biologist *Ronald Fisher* in his paper "The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis" (1936).
-It is sometimes called *Anderson's Iris data set* because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species (source: [Iris flower data set](https://en.wikipedia.org/w/index.php?title=Iris_flower_data_set&oldid=1090001619)).
+> The ***Iris* flower datasets** is a multivariate dataset introduced by the British statistician and biologist *Ronald Fisher* in his paper "The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis" (1936).
+It is sometimes called *Anderson's Iris dataset* because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species (source: [Iris flower dataset](https://en.wikipedia.org/w/index.php?title=Iris_flower_data_set&oldid=1090001619)).

 The dataset is published in Public Domain with a [CC0-License](https://creativecommons.org/share-your-work/public-domain/cc0/).